mstenius/vrbrowse/doc/dive_vr_format_spec_for_agents.md

    ```
 - Floats in `[0..1]`.
 - If an object lacks materials, it inherits from the nearest ancestor.
+- If no material can be found in the transitive chain of ancestors, assume: `material RGB "GRAY"`
+  (addendum to the reference file format).

 ### 3.2 Textures (`texture`)
 ```